When can you challenge public body decisions about policies?

 Policy documents themselves can also be challenged by way of judicial review, for example if a policy contravenes the public body’s legal duties under the Human Rights Act 1998 or the Equality Act 2010.
 If these cases are successful, the High Court can decide that a policy (or part of a policy) should be ‘quashed’, usually meaning it would need to be withdrawn or rewritten.

-Until recently, policies could be challenged if there was an unacceptable risk they would lead a decision maker to act unlawfully.
-The scope for these sorts of challenges has reduced in the last few years, following Supreme Court cases.[3]
+Until recently, policies could be challenged if there was an unacceptable risk that they would lead a decision maker to act unlawfully.
+The scope for these sorts of challenges has been reduced in the last few years, following Supreme Court cases.[3]
 In R (A) v SSHD [at 46] the Supreme Court clarified the three types of cases where a policy may now be found to be unlawful for misrepresenting the law:

 “(i) where the policy includes a positive statement of law which is wrong and which will induce a person who follows the policy to breach their legal duty in some way…..; (ii) where the authority which promulgates the policy does so pursuant to a duty to provide accurate advice about the law but fails to do so ….:; and(iii) where the authority, even though not under a duty to issue a policy, decides to promulgate one and in doing so purports in the policy to provide a full account of the legal position but fails to achieve that…”.